dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

 Note that we are configuring this solid to *only* emit ``out_two`` which will end up only triggering ``log_num_squared``.
 The solid ``log_num`` will never be executed.

+Next, let's look at writing :doc:`Reusable Solids <reusable_solids>` so we can avoid duplicating common data pipeline work.